Astandimandi/GOG-Title-Lookup/README.md

 **Help!
 I can't install!** (ETA: 5 minutes)
 1. Click Tampermonkey icon -> Create new Script
 2. Delete ALL the template code and paste in ALL the script
-   - Click on GOG Title Lookup - Info Box-1.1.user.js file just above here, and copy the script entirely
+   - Click on GOG Title Lookup - Info Box-1.1.user.js and copy the script entirely
 3. Within Tampermonkey window, click File -> Save
 4. The script should be auto-enabled, but if you want to double check:
    - Tampermonkey icon -> Dashboard OR